-Agnostic Front (1973-1992): a Metalcore band from New York, New York, USA.
+Agnostic Front (1980-1992, 1996-): a Metalcore band from New York, New York, USA.

 By the time One Voice (1991) came about, Matt Henderson joined on guitar.
-This album featured lyrics written by Miret during an 18-month prison stint because of drug offences; temporary vocalist Alan Peters and regular Vinnie Stigma joined Crawlpappy when Miret returned.
+This album featured lyrics written by Miret during an 18-month prison stint because of drug offenses; temporary vocalist Alan Peters and regular Vinnie Stigma joined Crawlpappy when Miret returned.
 Their strongest venue was the live arena and this proved to be their swansong; their last show was December 1992 at the place where they started, CBGB's with the subsequent live release, Last Warning (1993), following after their demise.
 Their popularity waned over the years due to their inability to advance their musical style in a changing world.